dougsweetser/Q/docs/EM/derive_Euler-Lagrange.md

 3: Vary the action.

-![Vary the action S which equals the integral over space-time of the partial derivative of the Lagrange density with repect to A while varying A plus the derivative of the Lagrange density with repect to the derivative of A while varying the derivative of A](../images/EM/derive_Euler-Lagrange/dS_eq_dL_dAdA_plus_dL_dDelA_dDelA.png)
+![Vary the action S which equals the integral over space-time of the partial derivative of the Lagrange density with respect to A while varying A plus the derivative of the Lagrange density with respect to the derivative of A while varying the derivative of A](../images/EM/derive_Euler-Lagrange/dS_eq_dL_dAdA_plus_dL_dDelA_dDelA.png)

-4: The problem is with the variation in A versus the variantion is the derivative of A.  Use the product rule to get two variations in A.
+4: The problem is with the variation in A versus the variation is the derivative of A.  Use the product rule to get two variations in A.

-![The derivative of the product of the patial derivative of the Lagrange density with respect to Del A times the variation in A equals Del the partial derivative of the Lagrangian with respect to Del A while varying A plus the partial derivative of the Lagrangian with repect to Del A while varying Del A](../images/EM/derive_Euler-Lagrange/Del_product_dL_DelA_dA.png)
+![The derivative of the product of the partial derivative of the Lagrange density with respect to Del A times the variation in A equals Del the partial derivative of the Lagrangian with respect to Del A while varying A plus the partial derivative of the Lagrangian with respect to Del A while varying Del A](../images/EM/derive_Euler-Lagrange/Del_product_dL_DelA_dA.png)

 5: A theorem of Gauss says:

-![The gradient of the partial derivative of the Lagrangian with respec to Del A while varying A equals zero](../images/EM/derive_Euler-Lagrange/Del_dL_DelA_dA_eq_0.png)
+![The gradient of the partial derivative of the Lagrangian with respect to Del A while varying A equals zero](../images/EM/derive_Euler-Lagrange/Del_dL_DelA_dA_eq_0.png)